Frequently asked questions

 The TOMMI began with awards for PC games.
 Later, console games, electronic toys and digital educational offerings were added.
 A children's jury was initially sought via the ZDF children's and youth program, which tested at home.

-Since 2008, the TOMMI has been held in public libraries, as this has enabled many more children to be reached and the project to be accompanied by media education.
-The TOMMI is the most important award for digital products for children and young people in the German-speaking world and will celebrate its 20th anniversary in 2021!
+Since 2008, the TOMMI has been held in public libraries, as this has allowed the project to reach many more children and provided opportunities for media education support.
+The TOMMI is the most prestigious award for digital products for children and young people in the German-speaking world and will celebrate its 25th anniversary in 2026!

-Apps, electronic toys, PC and console games, educational software or products for the special Kindergarten & Preschool prize can be entered.
-The age limit is USK 12.
-All products that have been or will be launched on the market within one year and are still available until at least the end of the respective calendar year are eligible to participate.
+The age rating limit is USK 12.
+All products that were newly released or are scheduled for release within the past year and will remain available at least until the end of the respective calendar year are eligible to participate.

-To ensure a smooth process, we require 20 games or codes per title, as well as the completed ONLINE registration form.
+To ensure a smooth process, we need approximately 20 copies or codes per title, as well as the completed ONLINE registration form.
 The submitted games will remain with the expert jury.

 Once a year.

-As a rule, the call for games and other digital products for children takes place in June/July.
-The test phase in the libraries takes place between September and November.
+The call for submissions of games and other digital products for children is typically issued in June or July.
+The testing phase in libraries takes place between September and November.

-The award ceremony takes place at the end of December in the KiKA media program "Team Timster".
-The Kita Prize is always awarded at the beginning of the year at the Kita Online Congress.
+The award ceremony will take place at the end of December on KiKA during the TV show “Team Timster.”
+The Kita Award is always presented at the beginning of the following year at the Kita Online Congress.

-Children who are between eight and 16 years old and have a good knowledge of computer games can apply to the libraries listed.
-Entire school classes are also welcome to join the libraries' children's jury.
+Children between the ages of 8 and 16 who are familiar with video games can apply at the libraries listed below.
+Entire school classes are also welcome to join the libraries’ children’s and youth juries.

 A list of libraries with contact details can be found here.